SergioCrisostomo/file-organizer/README.md

 # How to Use

 > This repository is in development.
-If you want to try it, run `node sandbox` to get a idea.
+If you want to try it, run `node sandbox` to get an idea.

 ### API

 The organizer takes 2 arguments:

- - `folder`: the folder to start looking for images
+ - `folders`: a folder array to start looking for images
  - `options`: the options to use (optional).
     - `ext`: file extension
     - `verbose`: to show verbose logs (_defaults to `true`_)